Skip to content

 Introduction

-And so on — the rhetoric sounds truly grand.
+And so on β€” the rhetoric is truly grand.

-The problem is that when you actually read through these posts, it becomes clear that "intent" is a multilayered concept.
+The problem is that when you actually read through these posts, it becomes clear that "intent" is a multi-layered concept.

-A way of papering over the problem
+The way we paper over the problem

-in more than 20 different senses.
+in more than 20 distinct senses.

 (Masterman's classic critique)

-and more a meta-concept whose meaning shifts depending on context.
+a meta-concept whose meaning shifts with context.

 As a result, in contemporary software discussions, the word "paradigm"